SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/06-Homework.md

 ## Description
 Write a program that reads a string matrix from the console and performs certain operations with its elements.

-User input is provided in a similar way as in the problems above - first you read the **dimensions** and then the **data**.
+User input is provided in a similar way as in the problems above - first, you read the **dimensions** and then the **data**.

-Your program should then receive commands in format: `swap row1 col1 row2c col2` where row1, row2, col1, col2 are **coordinates** in the matrix.
+Your program should then receive commands in the format: `swap row1 col1 row2c col2` where row1, row2, col1, col2 are **coordinates** in the matrix.

 For a command to be valid, it should start with the **"swap"** keyword along with **four valid coordinates** (no more, no less).